blogarithms/blogarithms.github.io/_posts/2019-03-07-google-kickstart-alarm.md

 comments: true
 ---

-> This article was originally published on Topcoder at: [https://www.topcoder.com/blog/problem-of-the-week-google-kickstart-alarm/](https://www.topcoder.com/blog/problem-of-the-week-google-kickstart-alarm/)
+> This article was originally published by me on Topcoder at: [https://www.topcoder.com/blog/problem-of-the-week-google-kickstart-alarm/](https://www.topcoder.com/blog/problem-of-the-week-google-kickstart-alarm/)

 Google recently launched the 2019 edition of their yearly Kick Start algorithmic contest series.